← Back to blog

 Affiliate tracking options for Paddle with a simple setup flow

-If you are trying to set up affiliate tracking for a SaaS product that uses Paddle, you are really trying to answer four questions: who gets credit, for how long, what counts as a commissionable payment, and what happens on refunds and chargebacks.
+If you are trying to choose Paddle affiliate tracking software for an affiliate program, you are really trying to answer six questions: who gets credit, how attribution gets into Paddle checkout, which webhooks update commissions, how renewals are handled, what happens on refunds, and what is safe to pay.

 Paddle note: because Paddle is often the merchant of record, your source of truth is usually Paddle transactions and refunds.
 Your affiliate rules should match what finance can actually reconcile.